KatGerMak/alx-system_engineering-devops/0x00-shell_basics/README.md

-"11-lists" creates long format list from 3 directories "12-file_type" tells the type of a file called imafile "13-symbolic_link" creates a symbolic link between /bin/ls and __ls__
+"11-lists" creates long format list from 3 directories "12-file_type" tells the type of a file called imafile "13-symbolic_link" creates a symbolic link between /bin/ls and __ls__ "14-copy_html" script that copies html files from working directory to parent directory